chipukizii/Reflex_delivery_update_system/docs/DEMO_SCRIPT_MEMBER3.md

 **Action:** Click "Verify & Deliver"

 **Script:**
 "Kipchoge arrives at the drop-off in Upperhill.
 If he enters the wrong PIN '0000', Reflex rejects the delivery instantly.
-When the customer provides their real OTP, Reflex verifies the PIN, marks the order DELIVERED, logs the timestamp in the immutable audit trail, and frees Kipchoge for his next job."
+When the customer provides their real OTP, Reflex verifies the PIN, marks the order DELIVERED, logs the timestamp in the audit trail, and frees Kipchoge for his next job."

 ---